IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### 1:XX.4.2.5.1 Pre Authorization Use Case Description

-Pre-authorization: A PoS system (e.g., Hospital) requests an approval for a specific treatment from the FIS (e.g., Insurance).
+Pre-authorization: A POS system (e.g., Hospital) requests an approval for a specific treatment from the FIS (e.g., Insurance).
 At the FIS a manual intervention is needed to authorize the requested

 ##### 1:XX.4.2.5.2 Pre Authorization Process Flow

-- PoS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim.
+- POS - The point of service system is a Claims Requestor that captures a patient clinical encounter and sends the formatted claim.
 - FIS - Financing and Insurance System is a Claims Manager that manages the claims processing and scrutinization.

 <figure>